acres4/foundation-documentation/apis/event/1.3/usage.md

 | HandpayCancelCredit | Total value of handpay canceled credits as reported by the gaming machine |
 | Jackpot | Total value of jackpots paid as reported by the gaming machine |

-Lastly, many but not all packets contain the following fields:
+Lastly, many but not all packets contain the following fields in the `data` portion of the packet:

 | field | description |
 |---|-----|